noahbkim/testing/README.md

 - [ ] Finish the testing suite
 - [ ] Add separation layer to conform to HIPAA
 - [ ] Write up that last bit

+## How to Set Up

+- Clone the repository with `git clone https://github.com/uscfacestudy/testing.git`
+- Install the environment `pipenv install`
+  - If you need pipenv, `python3 -m pip install pipenv`
+  - Close this shell and open another
+- Start a shell in the environment `pipenv shell`
+- Run the server `python manage.py runserver`
+  - The server will automatically reload when you edit any files